etlweather/understanding-networking/chapter-basic-terms.md

 Basic Terms
 ====================================

-Before delving into how a network works, let's define some of the key term with basic definition to help comprehension.
+Before delving into how a network works, let's define some of the key terms with basic definitions to help comprehension.

 ## networking
 In computing, networking is the practice of connecting devices (computers)